Follow our in-depth guide to master the art of creating a private blog network.

 If you are a beginner, we suggest you stick with entry-level ranges around $100 price range.
 With more experience and knowledge of this process, you will be able to invest in more complex and expensive domains.

 Most people don’t realise it, but the content is also relatively costly.
 Naturally, you want high quality and unique content.
 This will cost you anywhere from $10 – $20 for 500 words.
-Or you can use our PBN builder service to build your websites at a fraction of the cost, it’s a service we offer to clients as a value add to our hosting.
+Or you can use our PBN builder service to build your websites and we offer a 30% discount to our memberes as value add to our hosting.

 It is recommended to start your PBN setup with approximately 5 articles, and continue to add a new piece every month or every two months.